Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 However, conversing and communicating in Korean daily doesn’t take long.
 You can make it happen in a few months!

-Just focus on quality and not just quantity!
+Focus on quality rather than quantity.
 Think Pareto principle — 80% of outputs (results) come from our 20% inputs (causes).

 So, relax and study!
 Any language is within your reach if you have the interest and purpose.
 Korean is no different!